coloteong/centerpoint_google_startup/README.md

 This is our project submission for Google Cloud Hackathon for Startups in Singapore, and we are the top 5 finalist team!
 <br> Our project aims to help users find the closest central location for meetups for people located in different places.

-## Demonstration Video
+## Demonstration
 Link to [detailed video](https://youtu.be/_yuw1PTpqZA)

 <img src="./screenshots/short_demo.gif" alt="" width="100%"/>

+Our website is currently hosted on [CenterPoint](http://www.lohseng.com/centerpoint).
+> Note: We have stopped the server due to the recent DDoS attacks detected by CloudFlare.

 ## Setup Procedure
-Our website is currently hosted on [CenterPoint](http://www.lohseng.com/centerpoint).
-> Note: Due to the recent DDoS attacks detected by CloudFlare, we have decided to turned off the server.

 If you would like to reproduce our application locally and make any edits, please do the following steps:
 #### Note: Please input your own Google API key.
 For documentation on how to get your own Google Maps API key:  [Google Developers](https://developers.google.com/maps/documentation/javascript/get-api-key)
 1. Clone the repository or download the project code to your preferred disk location.